takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 	c - change

-There are around 8 other useful operators, however these 3 comprise most of operations we will ever do in Vim.
+There are around 8 other useful operators, however these 3 comprise most of the operations we will ever do in Vim.

 ### Motions